dillonhafer/dillonhafer.github.io/_posts/2022-01-27-check-if-string-starts-with-character.md

 ---
-title: Check if string starts with character in PostgreSQL
+title: Check if string starts with character
+tag: sql
 ---

 Check if string starts with character